antoniojking/travel_buddy_be/docs/travel_buddy_endpoints.md

    }
 ```
 ---
-# Get National Parks by activity
+# Get Parks by Activity

 Returns all National Parks by activity.